jctanner/odh-security-2.0/docs/JUPYTER-ARCHITECTURE.md

 ## Networking Modes

-The `odh-notebook-controller` supports two networking modes, which are controlled by the `NETWORK_MODE` environment variable:
+The `odh-notebook-controller` supports two networking modes, which are controlled by the `NETWORK_MODE` environment variable.
+If this variable is not set or is empty, the controller defaults to the **Standard Mode**.

 ### Standard Mode